MuhammedMagdyy/web-scraping-github/README.md

 ## Features ✨

-- Uses Puppeteer for web scraping and inquirer for user input
+- Uses Puppeteer for web scraping and Inquirer for user input
 - Fetches GitHub user profile information such as the number of followers, following, etc...
 - Outputs the list of followers or following based on user choice

 ## Installation 🛠️

-Make sure you have [Node.js](https://nodejs.org/en/download/) installed on your machine.
+Please ensure you have [Node.js](https://nodejs.org/en/download/) installed on your machine.

 1. Clone the repository: